Skogarmadr/bachelor-thesis/chapters/03-ethereum.md

 ### Mapping
 In Solidity, a mapping is represented as such hash tables which consist of having a key type and a value type pairs.
-The following listing \ref{struct} define how a mapping looks like :
+The following listing \ref{lst:mapping} define how a mapping looks like :

 \begin{minipage}{\linewidth}\centering
 \lstinputlisting[caption={[Example of a mapping] Creation of a mapping, which accepts first the key type as an address, and the value type will be uint, the mapping is referenced as `balances` for the name.}, label=lst:mapping,language=solidity]{lst/mapping.sol}